DaveSkender/Stock.Indicators/indicators/Patterns/Marubozu/README.md

 - This method returns a time series of all available indicator values for the `quotes` provided.
 - It always returns the same number of elements as there are in the historical quotes.
 - It does not return a single incremental indicator value.
+- The candlestick pattern is indicated on dates when `Marubozu` has a non-null value.

 ### MarubozuResult